Skip to main content

 Auditors Regulations (ways of the Auditor's Practice) 5715-1973 grant authority to the Institute of Certified Public Accountants in Israel (ICPAI) to set auditing standards to be used in all audits.
 The Auditing Standards Committee of the ICPAI reviews IAASB pronouncements and prepares recommendations for their adoption in Israel.

-As of the date of the assessment, the standards are not fully based on the 2020 IAASB Handbook (some are outdated), and some standards are independently developed where no ISA is available to deal with a specific issue (e.g., consent letters, comfort letter to underwriters, SOX-related standards).
+Most other standards are based on previous versions of ISAs and some standards are independently developed where no ISA is available to deal with a specific issue (e.g., consent letters, joint audits, SOX-related standards).

 Current Status: Not Adopted